 The polynomial coefficients are entered as scale-free, i.e. as if the coordinate ranges were always [0, 1].
 If Instant updates are enabled, pressing Enter in a coefficient entry (or just leaving moving keyboard focus elsewhere) updates the preview.

-Calculates denoised image on the basis of two measurements of the same area - one performed in x direction and on in y direction (and rotated back to be aligned the same way as the x direction one).
+Calculates denoised image on the basis of two measurements of the same area – one performed in x direction and one in y direction (and rotated back to be aligned the same way as the x direction one).
 It is based on work of E. Anguiano and M. Aguilar (see ).
 Module performs FFT of both images, combines information from both images in reciprocal space, and then performs backward FFT in order to get denoised image.
 It is useful namely for large scars and fast scanning axis stripes removal.